turkerturan/tree-app/README.md

 ### Features

--Users can add new nodes to the tree structure.
+1. Users can add new nodes to the tree structure.
--Users can edit the labels of existing nodes.
+2. Users can edit the labels of existing nodes.
--Users can delete nodes from the tree structure.
+3. Users can delete nodes from the tree structure.
--The application state is managed using Redux.
+4. The application state is managed using Redux.

 ### Demo